Ossi05/Kahoot-bot/README.md

 # Kahoot-bot
-Add bot users to kahoot game
+Simple script of how to add bots to kahoot game